 SmileyCookie showed the CTR is declining per email but still showed the amount of return on investment for the email.
 This is a major net positive because the setup process is free.

 Do you know why it’s free?
-Because most email service providers have a free tier for you to use until you reach a certain amount of subscribers.
+Because most email marketing services have a free tier for you to use until you reach a certain amount of subscribers.

 How to set up an abandoned cart email on Shopify?